juntao/arenztopia/content/essential_info.md

 [thing] / [thing on back of page]
 [thing]+[other thing on the same page]

 ##### Left pocket (government things):
+Map of Olb City
+Arenztopia full coat of arms
 Arenztopia official map / History of Arenztopia (IT)
 Arenztopia topographical map
 Arenztopia highway map
-Arenztopia full coat of arms
 City coat of arms
 Arenztopian cities
 Arenzese translation guide
+List of Arenztopia Media Group companies
+Rivers of Arenztopia
+Map of Modinau
-Arenztopia info sheet
+Arenztopia Info
 The Arenztopian Island (IT)
-Arenztopian Flag
+The Arenztopian Flag
-Arenzese translation guide (O)
+Arenzese Translation Guide (O)
 Top Secret Document (O)
 Top Secret Document (O)
 Job Sheet (O)
-Crown of the King / Crown explanation (IT)
-Incan temple complex diagram (2P) / Arenztopian Incan jewels (2P) (IT)
-Aircraft illustration (O) / Death Squadron Elite division thingy (IT)
+The King's crown (O) / The King's crown explanation (IT)
+When Translating to Arenzese (IT)
-The King's great military affairs hall facade drawing / The King's great reception hall floor plan+king's throne diagram
+The King's great military affairs hall facade drawing / The King's great reception hall floor plan + king's throne diagram
 Forbidden Halls of Arenztopia drawing
 King Renzo's Meeting Schedule (O)
 Blank sheet of paper